-10. In the event the relevant regulatory authority does not provide a response within 20 working days of receiving a Management Plan, or Management Plan amendment, to be certified, for the purpose of avoiding unreasonable delay, the consent holder may submit, in writing, a follow-up request to the regulatory authority seeking their response.
+8. The consent holder must supply a copy of each Management Plan to the relevant regulatory agency, or agencies in accordance with the relevant condition requiring a consent authority or authorities to certify the Management Plan.
+9. In the event the relevant regulatory authority does not provide a response within 20 working days of receiving a Management Plan, or Management Plan amendment, to be certified, for the purpose of avoiding unreasonable delay, the consent holder may submit, in writing, a follow-up request to the regulatory authority seeking their response.
 If, after 5 working days following any follow-up request being received by the relevant regulatory authority, a response is still not provided, and unless otherwise agreed between the relevant regulatory authority and the consent holder (for example, if multiple Management Plans are submitted for certification concurrently, a schedule of target certification dates may be agreed between the relevant regulatory authority and the consent holder), the Management Plan, or Management Plan amendment, must be deemed to be certified and the consent holder can proceed with the relevant activities pertaining to that Management Plan, or Management Plan amendment, in accordance with the submitted plan and the conditions of consent.

-Advice Note: The certification of a Management Plan by a Consent Authority is limited to the Consent Authority being satisfied that the Management Plan meets its objectives and/or purpose and the information requirements of the condition/s of these Consents relating to Management Plans.
+Advice Note: The certification of a Management Plan by a Consent Authority is limited to the Consent Authority being satisfied that the Management Plan adequately addresses its objectives and/or purpose and contains the information required by the condition/s of these Consents.
 Where the relevant Consent Authority considers a Management Plan, or Management Plan amendment cannot be certified, their response must outline the reasons why it cannot be certified and set out the information it considers is required to address these reasons.

-11. The consent holder must not commence the activities listed in Conditions 3 and 5 until certification of the relevant Management Plan or Plans listed in those conditions has been obtained.

-12. The consent holder may seek an amendment to any Management Plan referred to in Conditions 3, 4 or 5 at any time.
+10. The consent holder must not commence the activities listed in Conditions 3 and 5 until certification of the relevant Management Plan or Plans listed in those conditions has been obtained.
+11. The consent holder may amend any Management Plan referred to in Conditions 3, 4 or 5 at any time.
 Any proposed amendment must be submitted to the relevant Consent Authority or Authorities, for certification in accordance with conditions 8 and 9.
-Any amendment to a Management Plan will have no effect until certification in accordance with conditions 8 and 9.
-In addition, when seeking certification of any amendments to Management Plans applicable to land administered by the Department of Conservation (denoted by underlined text in Table 1 in Condition 3) or certification of any amendments to the Management Plans listed in Tables 2 and 3, the consent holder must provide written confirmation from the DOC Liaison Officer that DOC is satisfied that the Management Plan meets the objective and requirements set out in the relevant conditions for that Management Plan.
-The consent holder must meet all reasonable costs of DOC in its approval role, feedback from the DOC Liaison Officer as to whether the Management Plan meets the purpose and requirements set out in the relevant conditions for that Management Plan.
-In the event the DOC Liaison Officer's feedback confirms they do not consider the Management Plan meets its relevant purpose and requirements, the consent holder must also provide the Consent Authority with:
+Any amended Management Plan will have no effect until certification in accordance with conditions 8 and 9.
+In addition, when seeking certification of any amendments to Management Plans applicable to land administered by the Department of Conservation (denoted by underlined text in Table 1) or certification of any amendments to the Management Plans listed in Tables 2 and 3, the consent holder must provide evidence to the relevant consent authority that engagement with the Department of Conservation Liaison Officer has been sought, including evidence of any feedback or concerns provided or raised by the Department of Conservation Liaison Officer that have been actioned or addressed, or provide reasons supporting why they have not been actioned or addressed.
+Any amended Management Plan will have no effect until certification has occurred.
+The consent holder must meet the costs of the production, monitoring and review of any Management Plan.